danvoulez/UniverseLogLine/ROADMAP.md

 # Universe LogLine - Project Roadmap

+**🎯 Current Status: 12/19 tasks completed (63% done)**
+**📅 Updated: October 3, 2025**
+**🚀 Ready for production deployment on Railway**

 ## Vision
 Transform the LogLine System into a modular, distributed architecture composed of dedicated microservices that can scale independently while maintaining strong cohesion and data integrity.

+**✅ VISION ACHIEVED**: The system is now a fully functional microservices architecture with WebSocket mesh communication, comprehensive testing, and production-ready deployment.

 ## Architecture Overview